mattermost-community/mattermost-plugin-jitsi/README.md

 ## Contributing

-We welcome contributions for bug reports, issues, feature requests, feature implementations and pull requests.
-Feel free to [**file a new issue**](https://github.com/mattermost/mattermost-plugin-jitsi/issues/new/choose) or join the [**Plugin: Jitsi channel**](https://community.mattermost.com/core/channels/plugin-jitsi) on the Mattermost community server.
+We welcome contributions for bug reports, issues, feature requests, feature implementations, and pull requests.
+Feel free to [file a new issue](https://github.com/mattermost/mattermost-plugin-jitsi/issues/new/choose) or join the [Plugin: Jitsi channel](https://community.mattermost.com/core/channels/plugin-jitsi) on the Mattermost community server.

 For a complete guide on contributing to the plugin, see the [Contribution Guidelines](CONTRIBUTING.md).